Annie Miller: Pre-Raphaelite modelling

 Miller was the subject of Hunt's 1853 painting The Awakening Conscience, though the face was later repainted by the artist.
 Hunt had planned to marry Miller; before he left for Palestine in 1854, he made arrangements for her to be educated while he was away.
 Hunt also left a list of artists, including Millais, for whom Miller could sit.
 However, during Hunt's absence and contrary to Hunt's wishes she also sat for George Price Boyce and for Rossetti.
-For Rossetti she appeared in works such as Dante's Dream and Helen of Troy.
+For Rossetti she appeared in works such as Dante's Dream on the Day of the Death of Beatrice: 9th of June, 1290 and Helen of Troy.

 Break with Hunt and marriage

 Hunt returned from his travels in 1856.
 Ford Madox Brown described Annie as 'siren-like' and her connection with Rossetti caused a rift between Rossetti and Hunt.
-Annie became involved with the seventh Viscount Ranelagh even though Hunt proposed to her.
+Annie became involved with the 7th Viscount Ranelagh even though Hunt proposed to her.
 As a result, Hunt finally broke off the engagement in 1859.
 Thereafter Boyce and Rossetti competed for sittings with her with Rossetti usually winning, though this caused Rossetti's wife Elizabeth Siddal on one occasion to throw his drawings of Annie out of the window.

 After Hunt broke off the engagement, Annie sought help from Ranelagh, who suggested to her that she should sue Hunt for breach of promise, but eventually Ranelagh's first cousin, Captain Thomas Thomson, fell in love with her.
 On 16 June 1862 Boyce saw her at the International Exhibition "looking as handsome as ever, walking with a young man, rather a swell".
 This was probably Thomson.
 They married on 23 July 1863 at St Pancras Church.
 Thomson then suggested that they threaten to give Annie's trunk full of letters from Hunt to the newspapers.
 This would embarrass Hunt's family and the Waughs, his in-laws.
 Hunt's friends assumed that he bought back the letters.

 Whether or not Miller had a sexual relationship with any of her admirers before her marriage is not known.
 Gordon H. Fleming asserts that Ranelagh admitted to Hunt that Miller had been his mistress, but according to Jan Marsh, this might not have been the case.
 Marsh says that "she was undoubtedly lively, attractive and even flirtatious" and there was gossip about her relationship to Hunt.
 However, Marsh goes on to assert that "it may be hard to believe that she could have succeeded without the judicial use of sexual favours – to Hunt, Rossetti, Ranelagh, Thomson and maybe others – but there is no evidence to prove that she did and much, from her relationship with Hunt, to suggest her reluctance to become 'gay'.
 It seems to me quite possible that she remained 'pure'."